 The cast of 20 acts as both orchestra and musical leads, uniquely boasting the heritage of African Canadian Caribbean immigrants telling the tale of slavery from a different vantage point.
 It redefines the opera form by moving away from its European classical standard and implementing an array of different musical genres mostly found in Black music, such as spirituals, jazz, gospel and traditional African and Caribbean folk.

 Founded by Nicole Brooks, Asah Productions is a multi-disciplinary company that creates, develops and produces work across the artistic spectrum, including film and television production, musical theatre and opera.

-The National Creation Fund’s investment of $195,000 will support the addition of dramaturgy and a workshop to refine the script and score, extensive workshops with the choreographer and cast to create dance elements, and a technical residency and workshop time to incorporate the new material into the final production.
+The National Creation Fund’s investment of $195,000 supported the addition of dramaturgy and a workshop to refine the script and score, extensive workshops with the choreographer and cast to create dance elements, and a technical residency and additional workshop time to incorporate the new material into the final production.

 Commissioned and presented by Luminato.

 Supported by the Canada Council for the Arts’ New Chapter program, Ontario Arts Council, Toronto Arts Council, Soulpepper Theatre Company, Harbourfront Centre, Fall for Dance North Festival and Renette & David Berman.
 Developed with support from the NAC’s National Creation Fund.

 By: Lucius Dechausay You may have seen Obeah Opera's world premiere at Luminato a few weeks ago, but if you know about its decade long journey to get to that stage, you may think creator and composer Nicole Brooks conjured up some Black girl magic.
 "It's taken ten years to really...
 Read more